 Take out Insurance

 You will need to purchase an insurance package for your business to protect against potential risks such as injuries, equipment damage, and property damage.

 A portfolio can include a description of your business and photos of your past work.
 This will allow you to show your potential clients what kind of services you offer.

 Every now and then you will be inundated with requests, especially during the summer when everyone wants their homes sparkling clean.

-During this time, you can sign a few contracts with other service providers and let them handle the excess work.
+You can sign a few contracts with other service providers during this time and let them handle the excess work.

 To Up How to Make Money with a Power Washing Service